wendel841/AclManagerBundle/README.md

 ACL ORM Filter
 -------------

-If yout are using Doctrine ORM, you can use our filter to directly retrieve granted rows.
+If you are using Doctrine ORM, you can use our filter to directly retrieve granted rows.

 ```php
 //Repository class